Do’s in Rome – With our insider tips you will become familiar with Rome and learn what to do and what not to miss.

 You can find more shopping malls in the periphery, but they are not easily reached by public transport.

-Have a look inside my post about shopping in Rome.
+Have a look inside our post about shopping in Rome.

 If you have time and leisure, you should take time for a walk in the green.
-The classic for the Sunday is Via Appia Antica – where you can visit the catacombs – or the park of the aqueducts.
-During the Iek I recommend Villa Borghese or Villa Pamphili – on Sunday, it’s too crowded.
-In Villa Pamphili, you can order a organic picnic basket in the Vivi Bistrot.
+The classic for the Sunday is Via Appia Antica – where you can also visit the catacombs – or the park of the aqueducts.
+During the week I recommend Villa Borghese or Villa Pamphili – on Sunday, it’s too crowded.
+In Villa Pamphili, you can stop off at the Vivi Bistrot.

-Now I come to the attractions.
-It depends on how long you have time and where ymy interests are.
-With a round trip with the Hop on hop off bus, you will be able to get a first overview in just two hmys and have once traveled the area within the city walls.
-HoIver, many sights can be reached only by feet or by bike or Segway.
-Then it’s up to ymy running speed and whether you want to look in every corner or simply go from one attraction to the next.
+Now to the sights.
+It depends on how much time you have and what you’re interested in.
+With a round on the Hop on hop off bus, you’ll get a first overview in less than two hours and drive through the area within the city walls once.
+However, many sights can only be reached by foot or by bike or Segway.

-If you want to see not only St. Peter’s Basilica, but also the Vatican Museums, you will need up to one day.
-Also for the Colosseum with Palatine and Forum Romanum and a tour in the surroundings, for example with Celio, Aventine, Circus Maximus and Capitoline, you need up to one day.
-For the Colosseum there is also a night opening in the summer, as well as for the Vatican Museums.
-Also for a shopping and sightseeing tour in the center you should expect up to one day.
-For the Capitoline Museums you need half a day, for the Gallery of Villa Borghese 2 hours + journey time.
-With three overnight stays, including arrival and departure, you can already experience a lot.
-If you have more time, it will be more comfortable and you can do more.
-If you have less time, you have to choose and delete some attractions from ymy program.
-More information you find in my section 3 days in Rome.
+If you want to see not only the St. Peter’s Basilica, but also the Vatican Museums, you will need up to a day in total – with guide it takes 3 to 4 hours.
+Also for the Coliseum with Palatine and Roman Forum and a walk around the area, for example, with Celio, Aventine, Circus Maximus and Capitol, it takes up to a day.
+For the Coliseum there is also a night opening in the summer, as well as for the Vatican Museums.
+Also for shopping and sightseeing in the center you should take up to a day.
+It needs half a day for the Capitoline Museums and two hours for the Borghese Gallery plus the time to go there.
+I make some suggestions under 3 days in Rome.

-Tip No. 10 – ask me and follow me on Facebook
+Insider Tip # 10 – Ask us and follow us on Facebook

-Is still my last insider tip: If you have questions, write me and I will reply as soon as possible.
-Even if you’re already in Rome, always look on my page.
+Is still our last insider tip: If you have questions, write us and we will reply as soon as possible.
+Even if you’re already in Rome, always look on our page.
 Many tours and tickets can be booked as a mobile ticket for the same day or the next day!
 You’ll find important information about strikes and high holidays day by day.
-And follow me on Facebook so you can always get new impressions from Rome.
+And follow us on Facebook so you can always get new impressions from Rome.